4 Budgeting Tips for Solopreneurs

 - Phone charges – Checking emails, monitoring social pages, calling clients or suppliers.
 Using your phone for multiple business functions can quickly blow up your bill.
 Make sure to write-off business-related charges from your tax.

-- Education – Whether you register to online courses or enroll to in-person training, you can deduct the fees you incurred from your tax.
+- Education – Whether you register to online courses or enroll in in-person training, you can deduct the fees you incurred from your tax.
 Other education-related deductibles are books, audio courses, eBooks, and journals.

 Make the Most of Automation and Outsourcing